SPelonis/DipoleMoments/README.md

 - Compare all known values with the Schmidt predictions, based on the extreme Single-Particle model
 - Create charts of nuclides which depict nuclei with derised characteristics.
 To that end, the official IAEA database was also incorporated

 Any useful modification and/or suggestion to the code is more than welcome.
+Special thanks to Prof. Ruben de Groote for his own contribution to the project.

 Contact Info: